mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/2.7.0-6.8.1/configuration/index.md

 #### Kibana with X-Pack Security enabled

-Otherwise, due to a currently known [limitation](/mesosphere/dcos/services/elastic/2.7.0-6.8.1/limitations#kibana-configured-with-x-pack-security-enabled) you won't be able to access it through the default DC/OS UI Service link.
-In this case you must [expose Kibana using EdgeLB](http://localhost:3000/mesosphere/dcos/services/elastic/2.7.0-6.8.1/how-to-guides/exposing-kibana/#expose-kibana-using-edge-lb).
+Due to a currently known [limitation](/mesosphere/dcos/services/elastic/2.7.0-6.8.1/limitations#kibana-service-url-does-not-work-on-dcos-111), if you installed Kibana with X-Pack Security enabled, you will not be able to access it through the default DC/OS 1.11 UI Service link.
+In this case you must [expose Kibana using EdgeLB](/mesosphere/dcos/services/elastic/2.7.0-6.8.1/how-to-guides#expose-kibana-using-edgelb).

 ### Configuration Guidelines